 Requirements and Expectations

-- When you sign up for the course, you are agreeing to participate for week 1 and week 2 of the course and to complete the summer project assignment.
+- When you sign up for the course, you agree to participate in week 1 and week 2 of the course and to complete the winter project assignment.

 - You are expected to attend each of the lectures.